-Homeleigh has just had a plaque installed on the limestone wall on the left hand side of the building in memory of Agnes Milowka, Caver Diver who died in 2011 and was a frequent visitor to Buchan and Homeleigh.
+Homeleigh has just had a plaque installed on the limestone wall on the left-hand side of the building in memory of Agnes Milowka, Caver Diver who passed away in 2011 and was a frequent visitor to Buchan and Homeleigh.

 The Rimstone web site is at: http://www.rimstone.org.au for all information including booking details.

 If you don’t have a Rimstone member in mind to come and be member in charge, my advice is to book well ahead of time, and tell the booking officer that they need someone from Rimstone to come down for that weekend if possible.
 They will try and accommodate you.
 And as I said, on average 3 out of 4 weekends have guests.
 But if you are unlucky, there is also a hotel, some log cabins, the campground (which includes a number of eco-cabins), so there are other options.